malvarezg1/malvarezg1.github.io/README.md

 # Personal Website
 ## Author: Martín Álvarez

 This is a personal page of Martín Álvarez Gaviria.
-In the content you can find a brief text that tells a little about me, as well as my resume.
-You will also be able to know my most important projects.
-As additional material are my favorite books, songs and movies.
+In the content you can find my resume, as well as the important projects I have made.

 [Click here to visit the website](https://malvarezg1.github.io)